sannilatvala/music-generator/documentation/projectspecification.md

 The time complexity for a trie data structure would be O(WL), where

-W = number if notes
+W = number of notes

 L = average length of the note

 ## Study program